matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## L1 governance

-To initialise the project inside the `/governance` folder, run `npx hardhat init` and select the option "Create a Typescript project".
+To initialise the project inside the `/L1-governance` folder, run `npx hardhat init` and select the option "Create a Typescript project".

 To interact with the zkSync bridge contract using Solidity, you need to use the zkSync contract interface.
-There are two main ways to get it:
+There are two options to get it:

-- By importing it from the `@matterlabs/zksync-contracts` npm package. (preferred)
+1. Importing it from the `@matterlabs/zksync-contracts` npm package. (preferred)
-- By downloading the contracts from the [repo](https://github.com/matter-labs/v2-testnet-contracts).
+2. Downloading it from the [contracts repo](https://github.com/matter-labs/v2-testnet-contracts).

-The `@matterlabs/zksync-contracts` package can be installed by running the following command (just make sure you're inside the `/governance` folder):
+We'll go with option 1 and install the `@matterlabs/zksync-contracts` package by running the following command (just make sure you're inside the `/L1-governance` folder):

 ```
 yarn add -D @matterlabs/zksync-contracts